Skip to content

 An investigational anti-VEGF biologic designed for long-interval dosing

-1. Across five tarcocimab tedromer pivotal studies for diabetic macular edema, diabetic retinopathy, retinal vein occlusion and wet age-related macular degeneration.
+1. Across tarcocimab tedromer pivotal studies for diabetic retinopathy, retinal vein occlusion and wet age-related macular degeneration.

 2. According to the product label for aflibercept, high-dose aflibercept, faricimab and ranibizumab.